fa7ad/RDM/README.md

 displayed.
 I don't know what is the license by its authors because it came 100% uncommented and undocumented.
 But I'm sure they would enjoy you to freely use it.
 Me too.

-Want installable binary package?
-Compile your self by simply open Xcode project or use "make && make install".
+~~Want installable binary package?
+Compile your self by simply open Xcode project or use "make && make install".~~ _No longer necessary, See below_

 Worked with both aarch64 and amd64 Macs, confirmed working between macOS 10.12 and macOS 13.1, and should working in further versions as well.

+### NOTE

+This is a fork of a fork of a fork (there might have been more forking in between).
+My "fork" is just an attempt at automating the builds, so I don't have to build locally.
+I don't know objective C or how this app works, so don't file issues (unless you also have a PR).

+If you want a binary package, download the latest dmg in [Releases](https://github.com/fa7ad/RDM/releases), The CI should produce builds on every commit.
+If you want to compile it yourself, its really not hard.
+You just need to clone the repo and run `make dmg`